National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/ch-research-story-overview.md

 Learning and using OMOP (e.g. concept sets)
 ----------------------------------------------

+OMOP originated around 20qq to facilitate the detection of small but significant side effects from new pharmaceuticals.
+Detecting a small signal requires a large datasets --larger than any single health care database.
+[Add footnote to Book of OHDSI]().
+Since then, the foundation has supported many other research goals.
+It is well-suited for N3C because:

+* It has evolved from 10? years and accommodates a wide range of data sources
+* It has an established community and documentation to help institutions convert their EMR to OMOP and to help researchers analyze their hypotheses.

 {3-4 sentence description of the original OMOP motivation.
 It standardizes (a) tables & columns and (b) vocabulary.
 Spend 1-2 paragraphs on concept set, focusing more on motivations than the mechanics.}

 Analyses